MichaelBujard/ud-bioinformatics-research-SARS-CoV-2/README.md

 Description: Build a computational model to classify viral strains of SARS-CoV-2.
 Implement phylogenetic pattern recognition to map sequence data types to biological systems.
 Co-design solutions and diagnostics for research in biomarkers.
 Collaborate and participate in research with a community of machine learning engineers and other researchers.
 Assist the research community to publish, present, and distribute teachable resources based on the research.

+This April, for the following weeks, our work will be in the directory pcoviduals

 The following text is copied from the UD Bioinformatics Club Repository README, for historical reasons: